 After the tubing was secured around the stick, we brought it inside to try it out.

 For the longest time, we did it totally WRONG!!!
 (That’s what science is about, right?!!)
 None of us could figure out what we were doing wrong (I bet YOU can immediately from the picture, right?)

 It wasn’t until the NEXT day that we figured out why it wasn’t working… we needed that stick at an angle!
 (A smack-my-head moment for me!)
 But let me tell you, when our Archimedes screw started spilling water all over the floor, we were totally overjoyed!!

-Don’t miss the 25-page Simple Machines Packet I made or the other hands-on activities we did in connection with this unit: Simple Machines Packet Quick Preview.
+Don’t miss the 30+-page Simple Machines Packet I made or the other hands-on activities we did in connection with this unit: Simple Machines Packet Quick Preview.
 You can purchase it in our store.